9 Common Website Design Features That Hurt Conversions

 Common Business Design Features That Hurt Website Conversions

-Now that you have the right setup for your business website you are ready to tackle your conversion rates, find where it’s not working and make some positive changes to see better results.
+Now that you have the correct setup for your business website, you are ready to tackle your conversion rates, find where it’s not working and make some positive changes to see better results.

-When it comes to improving website conversions every website will be different, with some needing multiple changes and others just a few simple tweaks here and there.
-Look to your data to help guide you as well as check through our list of the 9 most common design features that hurt website conversions:
+Every website will be different when it comes to improving website conversions, with some needing multiple changes and others just a few simple tweaks here and there.
+Look to your data to help guide you, as well as check through our list of the nine most common design features that hurt website conversions:

 Not Enough Trust

-Trust is the biggest influence behind a decision to take the next step.
-You need to show yourself to be as trustworthy, genuine and reliable as possible.
+Trust is the most significant influence behind a decision to take the next step.
+You must be as trustworthy, genuine and reliable as possible.
 If not, you’ll see hesitancy.
 Even a drop of uncertainty is enough to halt progress in its tracks.
 You need to win their trust first and foremost.

 Make sure you have a high-quality website.
-While there are plenty of free website templates available they often look like cheap templates.
-If you want people to value your business you need to value it enough to invest in a quality website.
+While plenty of free website templates are available, they often look like cheap templates.
+If you want people to value your business, you must value it enough to invest in a quality website.

 People buy from brands and websites they trust.
-If there is any doubt at all a customer will hesitate, and that usually means no sale.
+If there is any doubt, a customer will hesitate, which usually means no sale.

-There are a number of ways to create trust and reliability through your website content.
+There are several ways to create trust and reliability through your website content.

-• Note any industry awards or nominations your or your team has received
+- Note any industry awards or nominations you or your team have received

 Social proof is the most powerful way to inspire trust.
-Testimonials, online reviews and case studies all provide real-life user comments that prove that your offer works and has practical applications.
-You need to make these as authentic as possible so include as much detail as you can about the person leaving the testimonial as possible including their details, photo or video of their review.
+Testimonials, online reviews and case studies provide real-life user comments proving that your offer works and has practical applications.
+You need to make these as authentic as possible, so include as much detail as possible about the person leaving the testimonial, including their details, photo or video of their review.

 Before and after photos or screenshots are powerful visual proof of what someone can achieve with your help.

-To get reviews, link to sites that contain feedback pages and make sure you ask satisfied customers if they are willing to have their feedback posted online directly to your website.
+To get reviews, link to sites containing feedback pages and ask satisfied customers if they are willing to have their feedback posted online directly to your website.

 It should be apparent that your customers have enjoyed using your product or service.
 If it isn’t, your conversion rate will suffer.

 You can also reference well-known and commended publications and source material.
-It’s not even necessary for people to follow the links, when they are well labelled the association alone will help boost confidence in your content.
+People don’t have to follow the links; when they are well-labelled, the association alone will help boost confidence in your content.

 Slow Page Loading Times

-We’ve covered this topic a lot because it really does make a massive difference, especially now that Google has added speed as one of their core web vitals for strong SEO rankings.
+We’ve covered this topic a lot because it does make a massive difference, especially now that Google has added speed as one of its core web vitals for solid SEO rankings.

 Too Many Stock Photos

 Stock photos are glossy, happy and fake.
-It’s also going to be hard to find quality stock photos that don’t appear to be referring, alluding to or selling something else, the message is often deliberately ambiguous to allow more flexible use.
+It will also be hard to find quality stock photos that don’t appear to be referring, alluding to or selling something else; the message is often deliberately ambiguous to allow more flexible use.

-None of that is good for your website conversion rates.
+None of that is suitable for your website conversion rates.
 No one wants to see fake ambiguous images.
-Hiring a professional photographer to take the images you need, even if it’s only for your main parent pages is really important, and tax deductible as it’s a business expense.
+Hiring a professional photographer to take the images you need, even if only for your main parent pages, is essential and tax deductible as it’s a business expense.

-Absolutely make sure you engage your audience with images on your website.
-They are quick to take in, powerful, colourful and emotive, so absolutely look to include optimised images, videos and graphics as part of your main content, just save the corny stock images for blogs.
+Make sure you engage your audience with images on your website.
+They are quick to take in, powerful, colourful and dynamic, so look to include optimised images, videos and graphics as part of your main content and save the corny stock images for blogs.

 Complex Site Navigation

-Your site needs to be easy to move from first to last click.
-Make it clear where your reader is, where they are going and what choices they have to get there (direct, or the scenic route).
+Your site must be easy to move from the first to the last click.
+Make it clear where your reader is, where they are going and what choices they have to get there (direct or the scenic route).

 Search fields help along with well-categorised content so it can be easily found if searched.